status-im/feature-specs/content/draft/general/keyboard_shortcuts.md

 - `TAB` - MUST trigger focus of the last message
 - `UP` - MUST focus on the previous message
     - requirement: there is already a message in focus
-- `DOWN` - MUST focus on the previous message
+- `DOWN` - MUST focus on the next message
     - requirement: there is already a message in focus
 - `ESCAPE`:
     - if a message is already in focus, it MUST be removed from focus and the input box MUST be focused instead
-    - if input box is already in focus then focus MUST BE removed completly
+    - if input box is already in focus then focus MUST BE removed completely
     - if there is nothing in focus then the input box MUST be focused

 #### Message selection shortcuts